-Converts the string address to an IP address (v4 or v6).
-For example, if (std.str2ip("192.0.2.1", "192.0.2.2") ~ my\acl) { where 192.0.2.2 is the fallback.
+Converts the string address to an IP address (IPv4 or IPv6).
 If conversion fails, the fallback will be returned.
 Note that only the first result from DNS resolution is returned.

 '''

-IP (/vcl/types/ip)
+IP (/vcl/types/ip/)

 std.str2ip(STRING addr, STRING fallback)

 '''